Regina Arntsen 1924 - 2020 - Obituary

 Arntsen, Regina

-Regina Kathleen Arntsen (Vogt) died on Wednesday evening, June 10, 2020 at Masonicare Hospice in Wallingford, CT.
+Regina Kathleen Arntsen (Vogt) died on Wednesday evening, June 10 at Masonicare Hospice in Wallingford CT.
 As her beloved husband of almost 72 years (June 26) Charlie held her hand, and surrounded by her children, Regina passed peacefully.
 Regina was born on March 24, 1924 in New York City to Arthur and Henrietta Vogt (Dyke).

 Regina, an art major in college, loved painting, particularly portraits of her grandchildren and Cape Cod scenes.
 Always looking for a bargain she loved rummaging through thrift shops particularly with her daughter Cindy.
 She maintained throughout her life a child-like fascination with all things.
 Her innocence and joy of living affected all who knew her.